 Dear Attorney General Bondi:

 Congratulations on your recent confirmation.
 I have no doubt you will restore integrity to the Department of Justice (“DOJ").
 I write today to request additional information regarding your position on utilizing a notice of voluntary dismissal pursuant to Fed.
 R. Civ.
 P. 41(a)(1)(A)(i) to end consent decrees with state and local governments when a prior administration failed to follow the procedures as set forth by Justice Scalia in Kokkonen v.
 Guardian Life Ins.
 Co. of America, 511 U.S. 375, 381 (1994).
-As I am sure you are aware, pursuant to Kokkonen, there must be an actual dismissal entry that provides for continuing jurisdiction to enforce a settlement agreement.
-If there is no actual dismissal entry, absent a filing of an answer or summary judgment motion, the litigation remains a live "case or controversy," which can be voluntarily dismissed under Rule 41(a).
+As I am sure you are aware, pursuant to Kokkonen, an actual dismissal entry must provide continuing jurisdiction to enforce a settlement agreement.
+Suppose there is no actual dismissal entry, absent a filing of an answer or summary judgment motion.
+In that case, the litigation remains a live "case or controversy," which can be voluntarily dismissed under Rule 41(a).
 I am drawing your attention to this important question because it is my understanding, for example, in United States v.
 City of Cleveland, 1:15-cv-01046 (N.D.
 Ohio 2015), that the Obama DOJ failed to file a dismissal entry.
 Therefore, I respectfully request the following: (1) you review the PACER docket to identify any cities that are impacted by prior administrations' failures to adhere to the procedures set forth by Justice Scalia in Kokkonen; (2) report any cities identified to my office; (3) report the DOJ's position regarding utilizing a notice of voluntary dismissal pursuant to Fed.
 R. Civ.
 P. 41(a)(1)(A)(i) to my office; and (4) share any subsequent formal policy or memoranda issued regarding the DOJ's position on ending consent decrees against state or local governmental entities with my office.

 Sincerely,